epksingh/battleship-game/README.md

 Brief Design:
 =============
-Classes :
     BattleGroundGame (BattleGroundGame.java):
          - Having references of all players.
          - playGame(): Responsibility of starting game and taking cate of turn of player and announce result.
     Player (Player.java):
          - Having reference of BattleGround, and locations of attack
          - fireMissile(Player): Player will attack his opponent player and print result on console based on Result of attack BattleGround (BattleGround.java):
          - Have all cell and ship references.
          - Its keeping count of destroyed ship.
    Cell:
          - There are three Type of Cell are available (P-Type, Q-Type,W-Type)
          - W-Type(Water-Type) cell is used to fill empty Space.
          - Cell maintain hit count for result.
    Ship:
          - There are two type of ship is available (P-Type, Q-Type);
- 		- Ship have references of available cell to
+         - Ship have references of available cell.

 Extra